Lemmmy/metadata-mangler/README.md

 A personal tool for managing metadata of music libraries.

-# WARNING: This doesn't save tracks yet.
+# WARNING: This saves tracks in-place and hasn't been tested extensively yet.
+Have backups!

 ## Overview